 During the spring and summer, yellowjackets and other wasp species are happily sustained by the amount of nectar they can obtain from new flower growth.
 However, a steady diet means a steadily growing population, which in turn causes yellowjackets to leave their overcrowded nests.
 As we get deeper into the heat of summer, flowers start to die, and yellowjackets’ main food source starts to deplete.

 When yellowjackets are cramped and hungry, they turn to our homes in their search for food.
 Already agitated by their diminishing living conditions, yellowjackets are quick to sting anyone that they perceive as a threat.
 What’s worse, when they sting, they release a pheromone that tells others nearby to help them sting the victim.
 People that are allergic to wasp stings could experience anaphylaxis resulting from a yellowjacket sting, which can be as serious as hospitalization or even death.

 How to Prevent Wasps in the Fall

-To avoid the dangers that come with yellow jackets invading your outdoor event this fall, it’s crucial to know how to keep them away from your property:
+To avoid the dangers of a yellowjacket outbreak at your picnic or outdoor event this fall, you have to learn how to keep them away from you:

-- Seal trash cans with a tight-fitting lid
+- Seal trash cans with a secure lid